calipho-sib/nextprot-docs/help/learn-programmatic-access.md

 Look at a real example now: https://search.nextprot.org/entry/NX_P01308/gh/ddtxra/protein-existence-levels

-To start with, you can fork the sources of the real example on GitHub: [https://github.com/ddtxra/protein-existence-levels](https://github.com/ddtxra/protein-existence-levels).
-Instruction on how to publish in nextprot website are part of the readme file.
+To start with, you can fork the sources of this real example on GitHub: [https://github.com/ddtxra/protein-existence-levels](https://github.com/ddtxra/protein-existence-levels).

+To publish it, simply edit [this file](https://github.com/calipho-sib/nextprot-docs/edit/master/json-config/community-entry-viewers.json) or [send us an email](mailto:support@nextprot.org).

 Happy programming!